amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 Run the curl command and check the CloudWatch log group for the monolith to confirm the test order was processed.

-Navigate to the CloudWatch Logs dashboard, and click on the monolith log group, e.g. interstella-monolith.
+Navigate to the [CloudWatch Logs dashboard](https://console.aws.amazon.com/cloudwatch/home#logs:), and click on the monolith log group (e.g.: interstella-monolith).
 Logging statements are written to log streams within the log group.
 Click on the most recent log stream to view the logs.
 This should look very familiar from your testing in Lab 1 Step 5.

 ![CloudWatch Log Entries](images/02-cloudwatch-logs.png)